xyfzkd/teaching_book/quiz/quiz_emaize/quiz_emaize_tutorial.md

 {y}^2 = y * y\\
 {SS}_{tot} = \sum({y}^2)
 $$

-    And N is the first dimension of X
+N is the first dimension of X

 - Step 2.
 We calculate $$ {SS}_{bn} $$by the following operations: